-6 Economic and policy implications
+6. Economic and Policy Implications

 Our empirical results suggest that life insurance, financial development and economic growth are cointegrated, that is they move in tandem to each other in the long run.
 We also wish to highlight key findings and proffer policy advice.
-Firstly, we find evidence of one-way Granger causality running from economic growth to the life insurance sector in South Africa in the short run.
+Firstly, we find evidence of one-way Granger causality running from economic growth to the life insurance sector in South Africa.
 This is consistent with the "demand following" insurance-growth hypothesis.
-These findings corroborate that of Sibindi (2014).
-We also find evidence of bidirectional Granger causality running from economic growth to financial development and vice versa.
-There is also evidence of neutrality between life insurance and financial development.
-It is only plausible to postulate that life insurance "complements" financial development in bringing about economic growth in the long-run.
+We also find evidence of one way Granger causality running from economic growth to financial development in South Africa.
+This is also consistent with the "demand following" hypothesis.
+There is also evidence of one way Granger causality running from life insurance to financial development.
+As such it would seem that life insurance "complements" economic growth in bringing about financial development.
 The policy implication is that the policy makers must put in place policies that will grow the South African economy.
 With the growth of the South African economy an enhanced demand for life insurance products will be created and hence leading to the development of the insurance sector.
 Further the growth of the life insurance sector through its savings mechanism will result in an increase of intermediation and hence stimulating financial development.

-7 Conclusion
+7. Conclusion

 This paper examines the causal relationship between life insurance, financial development and economic growth in South Africa as understanding the link is critical to policy makers in their quest to grow the economy and regulate the financial services sector.
 We find evidence that the economic growth spurs the development of the long-term insurance sector as well as influences financial development in South Africa.
-Our findings lend credence to 'demand-following' insurance-growth hypothesis.
+Our findings lend credence to 'demandfollowing' insurance-growth hypothesis.
 Further this is also consonant with our a priori expectations, that for developing countries, the demand-following hypothesis subsists.
 Our empirical findings also lend credence to the "complementarity" hypothesis.
-Thus, it would seem financial development and life insurance variables complement each other, rather than substitute one another in bringing about economic growth.
+Thus, it would seem economic growth and life insurance variables complement each other, rather than substitute one another in bringing about financial deepening and financial development.
 As the insurance-growth nexus will continue to preoccupy the minds of researchers, we also suggest that in the future the focus of this research should also turn to the interplay of culture, regulation and the influence of other financial intermediaries.
 It could also be telling to explore the use of other proxies for life insurance sector development such as total assets, or the insurance penetration ratio or a composite thereof.